Whimseys and Fairings

 And it’s not as easy as it seems!
 We have plenty of depictions of what life was like for the well-to-do, but less of the those who occupied less privileged stratas of society.

 But I’ve always been of the belief that human nature doesn’t change and those who lived from week to week aren’t much different from those of us today who are also employed.

-Sure, if you’re annual salary is between £15 and £20 a year, you don’t have a lot of cash to spend on fripperies, but who doesn’t love a little ornament just for the sake of having something pretty?
+Sure, if your annual salary is between £15 and £20 a year, you don’t have a lot of cash to spend on fripperies.
+But who doesn’t love a little ornament just for the sake of having something pretty?

 The industrialisation of the late 18th and into the 19th century brought mass manufacturing and therefore items way out of the reach of the working class, were now suddenly affordable.